What is a liquidity pool?

 Rewards can be different, depending on the platform: on a DEX, they could be a share in the trading fee, but on a lending platform they could represent a share of the interest received from the borrowers.

-Some decentralized exchanges started to incentivize LPs with extra tokens for providing liquidity to specific pools, a process which is called “liquidity mining”.
-Extra tokens serve as a stimulus in creating larger liquidity pools and thus less slippage and a higher quality trading experience.
+Yield farming or liquidity mining refers to the fact that liquidity pools are used to generate yield.
+Some decentralized exchanges started to incentivize LPs with extra tokens for providing liquidity to specific pools, a process which is called "liquidity mining".

 What is impermanent loss in a liquidity pool?